-Compared with the GNN, the main differences of the DQGNN are the tensor product aggregation operator and the unitary matrix.
-The advantages of using tensor product and unitary matrix are as follows:
+Compared with the GNN, the main differences provided by the egoQGNN are the tensor product aggregation operator and the unitary matrix.
+The advantages of using the tensor product and unitary matrix are as follows:

 1) The tensor product enlarges the node representation space exponentially.
 As a result, nodes with different features can be mapped to different representations.
-Although alternative other functions such as the dot product and matrix multiplication are both injective functions, their implementations on quantum devices are not as convenient as the tensor product, because the tensor product is a fundamental facet of quantum computing.
+Although alternative functions such as the dot product and matrix multiplication are both injective functions, their implementations on quantum devices are not as convenient as the tensor product.
+This is because the tensor product is a fundamental facet of quantum computing.

-2) Since the tensor product can enlarge the representation space exponentially, DQGNN has significantly fewer parameters than related deep learning models.
+2) Since the tensor product can enlarge the representation space exponentially, the egoQGNN has significantly fewer parameters than related deep learning models.
 A layer of the GNN requires a $d\times h$ weight matrix to transform a $d$-dimensional input into a $h$-dimensional output.
 Such a layer has $d\times h$ parameters that need to be trained.
-For DQGNN, the entanglement of $max(\log_2d,\log_2h)$ qubits can generate $max(d,h)$-dimension quantum states.
-DQGNN has only $n\cdot max(\log_2d,\log_2h)$ variational parameters for training if $n$ quantum gates are applied to each qubit, because a unitary matrix has only one variational parameter (the rotation of the quantum states).
+For the egoQGNN, the entanglement of $max(\log_2d,\log_2h)$ qubits can generate $max(d,h)$-dimensional quantum states.
+The egoQGNN has only $n\cdot max(\log_2d,\log_2h)$ variational parameters for training if $n$ quantum gates are applied to each qubit.
+This is because a unitary matrix has only one variational parameter (the rotation of the quantum states).